 Taylor Street, Kepnock

 Taylor Street was named after Lance Sergeant Denis Charles Taylor in October 1950.
 Denis Taylor was born in Bundaberg and remained a resident when he enlisted.
-Denis Taylor served in the 15th Australian Infantry Battalion during the Second World War.
+Denis Taylor served in the 15th Australian Infantry Battalion during the First World War.
 He was killed in action in Gallipoli on 1 May 1915.

 Service Number: 501